cran-task-views/OfficialStatistics/OfficialStatistics.md

     (of type Paasche, Fisher and Laspeyres); see `priceIndex()`.
 For estimating quantities (of goods, for example) see function `quantityIndex()`.
+- `r pkg("piar")` provides tools to make price indexes that aggregate a collection of elemental indexes according to a hierarchical structure.
+    Includes methods to flexibly build indexes from multiple sources of data, chain indexes over time, and construct product contributions.

 # <a id="misc"></a>Miscellaneous